janrain/jump.android/Docs/China_Configuration_Guide.md

 ## The social providers
 Standard social login servers depend on the "realm", a subdomain established for each social login property.
-This process is started by retrieving the social providers configurations through a fixed server URL.
+Typically, the social login process is started by retrieving the social provider configurations using a fixed server URL.
 However, China social login servers don't support the Social Login realm and, instead, are hosted on different servers with different hostnames.
-A configuration parameter may be provided through the `janrain_config.json` file to overcome this situation:
+However, a configuration configuration parameter may be provided through the `janrain_config.json` file to overcome this situation:
-* **engageDomain** - This is the base social login server url, which will override the standard `https://rpxnow.com` url.
+* **engageDomain** - This is the base social login server URL, which overrides the standard `https://rpxnow.com` URL.

 ## Getting the token
-Social login supports retrieving both the token and the user profile through the same sign-in mechanism which starts by calling the start URL.
-This workflow isn't supported by China social login servers, which provide the token but not the user profile data.
+Social login supports retrieving both the token and the user profile through the same sign-in mechanism (which starts by calling the start URL).
+This workflow isn't supported by China social login servers, which can provide the token but not the user profile data.

-In order to configure these two mechanisms, the library provides two parameters which need to be set in the `janrain_config.json` file:
+In order to configure these two mechanisms, the library provides two parameters which must be set in the `janrain_config.json` file:
-* **engageResponseType** - This parameter will select which workflow will be used depending on the following values:
+* **engageResponseType** - This parameter selects the workflow to be used depending on the following values:
   * **token_profile**: The default value if **response_type** is
 omitted.
 This value triggers the default workflow, which retrieves both the token and the user profile.
   * **token**: Triggers the alternate workflow, which only retrieves the token.
-This is supported both in China and in all other regions.
+This is supported in China and in all other regions.
 When using this response type, the **engageWhitelistedDomain** configuration is mandatory.

 * **engageWhitelistedDomain** - This is mandatory when using the **token** response type, and is otherwise ignored.
-After a successful sign in, the social login server redirects to this URL, so make sure to allow-list the URL in the social login application.
+After a successful sign in the social login server redirects to this URL, so be sure to allow-list the URL in the social login application.
-As the redirect is received inside the application, not through a web browser, this token URL **cannot** act as a deeplink.
+As the redirect is received inside the application and not through a web browser, this token URL **cannot** act as a deeplink.

-# Capture Configuration Guide
+# Capture configuration guide
-Capture usually provides the flow configuration file through a CDN whose URL is handled inside the library, but for China a different CDN may be used.
+Capture usually provides the flow configuration file through a CDN whose URL is handled inside the library, but for China a different CDN can be used.
 This CDN can be configured through the `janrain_config.json` file with the `captureFlowDomain` parameter.
 This is just the base URL without